nitad54448/yappari-5-1/README.md

 This panel will show a 3D plot of selected datasets, either in Nyquist, Zr or Zi or their difference, as selected by the user.
 This is useful for many datasets, more than 20 I guess, it will allow the user to see tendencies or check systematic errors in the fits.
 You can right click on the graph to adjust plotting properties to your liking (3D Plot Properties) or change the size of the graph.

 ## Model ##
-A model can be created by the user in this panel, by selecting element circuits.
+In this panel a model can be created by the user, by selecting element circuits.
 Up to ten elements can be added in the circuit (obviously it is not realistic to fit such a circuit, unless you want to fit a crocodile).
 Only the first 18 parameters will be shown in the right side of the program.
 When you click on one of the ten available cases, a new window will appear where you can select the element you want to add.
-Simply click on the picture of the element you want to add and it will be added to the model.
+Simply click on the picture of the element you want to add to the model.
 The available circuit elements include resistors, capacitors, inductors, and more complex elements such as constant phase elements or Warburg elements (see below).

 You can edit the png image files to your liking (just for aesthetics, the calculations are not affected), they are in the subdirectory __/models__.
 The size of the png files should be 150x100 pixels.

 ### Elements ###
-The elements used now (as of march 2023) are: Resistor, Capacitor, Inductor, CPE, Zarc, simple Randles circuit, Randles with kinetic and diffusion, Warburg (semi-infinite linear diffusion), Warburg short, Warburg Long, Gerischer, Havriliak-Negami and several compositions of these.
+The elements used are the most common: Resistor, Capacitor, Inductor, CPE, Zarc, simple Randles circuit, Randles with kinetic and diffusion, Warburg (semi-infinite linear diffusion), Warburg short, Warburg Long, Gerischer, Havriliak-Negami and several compositions of these.

 Warburg element represents semi-infinite diffusion to or from a flat electrode, expressed here as:

 Z(ω)= A<sub>w</sub>/($\sqrt{ω})$ -jA<sub>w</sub>/($\sqrt{ω})$

-This element contributes equally to Zr and Zi so it appears as a straigh line in a Nyquist plot, at 45 degrees or a straight line in Bode plot (log |Z| vs. log ω) with a slope of value –1/2.
+This element contributes equally to Zr and Zi so it appears as a straight line in a Nyquist plot, at 45 degrees or a straight line in Bode plot (log |Z| vs. log ω) with a slope of value –1/2.
 The A<sub>w</sub> term is expressed in Ohm sec<Sup>-1/2</sup> and is called Warburg coefficient.
 It is expressed as

 <img src="https://latex.codecogs.com/svg.image?Aw&space;=&space;\frac{RT}{{n^2&space;F^2&space;A&space;\sqrt{2}}}&space;\left(\frac{1}{{\sqrt{Do}&space;\cdot&space;Cb_o}}&space;-&space;\frac{1}{{\sqrt{Dr}&space;\cdot&space;Cb_r}}\right)" title="https://latex.codecogs.com/svg.image?Aw = \frac{RT}{{n^2 F^2 A \sqrt{2}}} \left(\frac{1}{{\sqrt{Do} \cdot Cb_o}} - \frac{1}{{\sqrt{Dr} \cdot Cb_r}}\right)" />